One unit of credit equals four semester hours.

 This course focuses on continued development of conversational fluency in American Sign Language, including further training in receptive and expressive skills, fingerspelling, vocabulary development and grammatical structures.
 Cultural aspects associated with deaf education; historical treatment of deaf people; and sociological, political and cultural issues important to the deaf community are addressed.
 Prerequisite: CSD 101 or consent of instructor.

 CSD 203 Phonetics I

 The study of the International Phonetic Alphabet, with practice in phonetic transcription and motoric description of variations in speech.
-Prerequisite: sophomore standing.
+Prerequisite: second-term sophomore standing.

 CSD 204 Phonetics II

 Communicative awareness and effectiveness are developed through analysis of videotaped oral presentations and laboratory experience.
 For communication sciences and disorders majors, this course offers additional practice in transcription using the International Phonetic Alphabet.
 Prerequisites: CSD 203, 3.00 GPA.